tempertemper/www.tempertemper.net/src/site/posts/2020-07-06--using-image-aspect-ratios-to-avoiding-janky-page-loading.md

     - Performance
     - HTML
 summaryImage: image-aspect-ratio.png
-summaryImageAlt: A screengrab of the image on my About page loading in, showing that the browser has calculated the aspect ratio and left space for the image to load into
+summaryImageAlt: A screengrab of the image on my About page loading in, showing that the browser has calculated the aspect ratio and left space for the image to load into.
 ---

 In last week's [roundup of the most interesting features announced at WWDC 2020](/blog/wwdc-2020-roundup) I mentioned that Safari would now be supporting image aspect ratios, but what does that mean?